Escalaphobia – Fear of Escalators

-Do you always ditch the ease and convenience of escalators and choose the stairs?
+Do you ditch the ease and convenience of escalators and take the stairs?
 Does the mere thought of stepping onto an escalator send chills down your spine?
-Your vision is fine, you do not suffer from any perceptual or sensory disabilities, and even your body balance is perfect, yet you cannot force yourself to step onto an escalator.
+Your vision is fine and you don’t suffer from any disabilities, yet you cannot force yourself to step onto an escalator.

-If the answer to all the above questions is a resounding “yes,” then you might be struggling with escalaphobia or the fear of escalators.
+If this sounds like you, then you might be struggling with escalaphobia or the fear of escalators.

 Dealing with any phobia is difficult.
-Not only can it significantly restrict your daily life, but a phobia like escalaphobia can also create a barrier between you and your friends and family members.
+Not only can it restrict your daily life, but a phobia such as escalaphobia can create a barrier between you, your friends, and family members.
 The fear of escalators can force you to walk away from the group on several occasions.
 You may even find yourself avoiding shopping malls and metro stations.

-The fear of escalators is often associated with a number of other phobias that might gradually evolve into escalaphobia.
+The fear of escalators is often associated with a number of other phobias that may gradually evolve into escalaphobia.

 Related Phobias

 Bathmophobia, or the fear of stairs and slopes, is often connected with escalator phobia.
-Bathmophobia is when people are afraid of a slope or a flight of stairs, even when they do not need to climb up or down.
-The continuous motion of the escalator steps is one of the central factors that make it seem so horrifying.
+In bathmophobia, people are afraid of a slope or a flight of stairs, even when they do not need to climb up or down.

 Climacophobia, or the fear of climbing, is also associated with the phobia of escalators.
-Those with climacophobia are comfortable being around stairs or slopes, but they often become terrified when they are required to use the stairs.
+Those with climacophobia are comfortable being around stairs or slopes, but they often become terrified when they are required to climb them.

-Other connected phobias include acrophobia or the fear of heights and illyngophobia or the fear of vertigo.
+Other connected phobias include acrophobia or the fear of heights and illyngophobia, the fear of vertigo.

 Previous Traumatic Experiences